The top 5 things you can do to reduce the amount of air pollution you create:

 Not going anywhere fast?
 By turning off your car engine whenever you’re not moving – and it’s safe to do so – you’ll help to make the air cleaner for you, other drivers and pedestrians.

 Cars may not fly or run on trash yet but we have been back to the future and the future is definitely clean.
 When you upgrade your car, explore an electric or hybrid model (to save on your road tax too – just until we don’t need roads).
 But if you have to use petrol or diesel, ask your car dealer for the least polluting model as they vary enormously.

 4. Make the courier do the carrying

 Many city workplaces report that half of all deliveries are personal parcels for staff.
 That’s a whole lot of extra vans clogging up the city – and people still have to carry their parcels home!
 Delivery companies now have clever ways to save you carrying parcels too far – like pick up points in corner shops or lockers in train stations.
-There are thousands of locations around the UK, with a handy map available here.

 5. Save your log-burner for the bleak midwinter

 We all love wood-burning stoves.
 They look great and they’re sooo lovely and cosy.
 But burning wood produces a lot of air pollutants, especially fine particulate.
 To minimise your contribution to air pollution buy a Defra-approved stove, use authorised fuel, and only light it when you really really have to.